payable/ecr-sdks/README.md

 Refer to the Mozilla [WebSocket APIs](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to write your WebSocket client or use any libraries available based on the above protocol versions.

+#### 1.0 Internal connection through LAN Network

+The below explanation can guide you to establish a connection between the host system and the ECR terminal using an internal (LAN - Local Area Network) network.

-#### Establishing connection between  ECR terminal and the host system
+#### 1.1 Establishing connection between  ECR terminal and the host system through LAN

 Initiate a WebSocket connection to the terminal's LAN IP address if both are in the same network, let's assume the example IP address of the terminal as `192.168.8.101` then the address would be starting with `ws://` and the ECR port number is **45454**.